dengking/Linux-OS/docs/Multitasking/Process-memory/Linux-implementation/index.md

 A process’ virtual address space is divided into segments.
 A segment is a contiguous range of virtual addresses.
 Three important segments are:

-- The *text segment* contains a program’s instructions and literals and static constants.
+1、The *text segment* contains a program’s instructions and literals and static constants.
 It is allocated by exec and stays the same size for the life of the virtual address space.

-- The *data segment* is working storage for the program.
+2、The *data segment* is working storage for the program.
 It can be preallocated and preloaded by exec and the process can extend or shrink it by calling functions as described in See [Resizing the Data Segment](https://www.gnu.org/software/libc/manual/html_node/Resizing-the-Data-Segment.html).
 Its lower end is fixed.

-- The *stack segment* contains a program stack.
+3、The *stack segment* contains a program stack.
 It grows as the stack grows, but doesn’t shrink when the stack shrinks.